inveniosoftware/docs-invenio-rdm/docs/operate/customize/dnb_urns.md

 If you're interested in the source code, you will find it [here](https://github.com/ulbmuenster/invenio-pidstore-extra).

 The module implements a thin wrapper around the [Rest-API](https://wiki.dnb.de/display/URNSERVDOK/URN-Service+API) provided by the DNB (German national library) and enhances InvenioRDM with URN minting support.
-New is the support of versioning: the first versions URN automatically forwards to the most actual version.
+Versioning is supported, too: the first versions URN automatically forwards to the most actual version.
+New in this version is the possibility to define several namespaces (or even clients), so every community can mint URN's in an own namespace.

+=== "Pipfile"

+    ```diff
+    [packages]
+    ...
+    + invenio-pidstore-extra = ">=0.4.0,<1.0.0"
+    ```

 === "pyproject.toml"

     ```diff
     dependencies = [
     ...
-    +   "invenio-pidstore-extra>=0.2.0,<1.0.0",
+    +   "invenio-pidstore-extra >= 0.4.0,<1.0.0",
     ]
     ```

+And next:

-=== "Pipfile"
+=== "pip"

-    ```diff
-    [packages]
-    ...
-    + invenio-pidstore-extra = ">=0.2.0,<1.0.0"
+    ```shell
+    rm -f Pipfile.lock
+    invenio-cli install
     ```

-And next, run the following commands:

 === "uv"